Approximate Euclidean shortest paths in polygonal domains: Introduction

-All through this document, to distinguish graph vertices from the vertices of the polygonal domain, we refer to vertices of graph as nodes.
+Throughout this paper, to distinguish graph vertices from the vertices of the polygonal domain, we refer to vertices of a graph as nodes.
 The Euclidean distance between any two points $p$ and $q$ is denoted with $\Vert pq \Vert$.
-The obstacle avoiding geodesic distance between any two points $p, q$ amid a set $\cal{Q}$ of obstacles is denoted with $dist_{\mathcal{Q}}(p, q)$.
-We denote the convex hull of a set $R$ of points or a simple polygon $R$ with $CH(R)$.
-For any set of polygonal obstacles $\cal{Q}$, the free space resultant from the closure of $\mathbb{R}^2$ sans the union of interior of all the polygons in $\cal{Q}$ is denoted with ${\cal F(Q)}$.
-Let $r'$ and $r''$ be two rays with origin at $p$, and respectively make $\theta'$ and $\theta''$ counterclockwise angles with the positive $x$-axis in a coordinate system.
-Let $\overrightarrow{v_1}$ and $\overrightarrow{v_2}$ be the respective unit vectors corresponding to rays $r'$ and $r''$.
-A {\it cone} $C_p(r', r'')$ is the set of points defined by rays $r'$ and $r''$ such that a point $q \in C_p(r', r'')$ if and only if $q$ can be expressed as a convex combination of vectors $\overrightarrow{v_1}$ and $\overrightarrow{v_2}$.
-When the rays are obvious from the context, we denote the cone with $C_p$.
+The obstacle-avoiding geodesic Euclidean shortest path distance between any two points $p, q$ amid a set $\cal{Q}$ of obstacles is denoted with $dist_{\mathcal{Q}}(p, q)$.
+The (shortest) distance between two nodes $s$ and $t$ in a graph $G$ is denoted with $dist_G(s, t)$.
+Unless specified otherwise, distance is measured in Euclidean metric.
+We denote both the convex hull of a set $R$ of points and the convex hull of a simple polygon $R$ with $CH(R)$.
+Let $r'$ and $r''$ be two rays with origin at $p$.
+Let $\overrightarrow{v_1}$ and $\overrightarrow{v_2}$ be the unit vectors along the rays $r'$ and $r''$ respectively.
+A {\it cone} $C_p(r', r'')$ is the set of points defined by rays $r'$ and $r''$ such that a point $q \in C_p(r', r'')$ if and only if $q$ can be expressed as a convex combination of the vectors $\overrightarrow{v_1}$ and $\overrightarrow{v_2}$ with positive coefficients.
+When the rays are evident from the context, we denote the cone with $C_p$.
 The counterclockwise angle from the positive x-axis to the line that bisects the cone angle of $C_p$ is termed as the {\it orientation of the cone $C_p$}.